caleb531/automata/README.md

 #### Converting an NFA to a DFA

-The `DFA.from_nfa()` class method creates a DFA that is equivalent to the given NFA.
-The original NFA is not modified, and the new DFA is returned.
+To create a DFA that is equivalent to an existing NFA, simply pass the `NFA` instance to the `DFA` constructor.

 #### Complete example